mathesar-foundation/mathesar-wiki/design/design-principles.md

 - Enable spaces that are appropriate for co-creation, participative design
 - Provide an environment in which designers and non-designers feel like their opinions are valued
 - Create resources so that the team and community can learn more about design
-- Make decisions more quickly and efficiently so that we can deliver value to the users
 ### We are results-oriented
 - Create features that users will accept and care about
 - Confirm user satisfaction with the product through objective and subjective measurements, not just one of them